GameAutomators/eBook-Source/README.md

 <hr>

-Author: Surya Penmetsa

-We thank the following amazing members of the community for their contributions to the book.
+Written by **Surya Penmetsa** and the following amazing members of the community.

 * Aarti Barai
 * Aman Bhargava